rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 "The Hopkins family lived down the street and across the railroad tracks from where I grew up," said Nansi (Wattenburg) Bohne, daughter of gypo (independent) logger William "Pop" Wattenburg.
-"Jack spent a lot of time at my father’s shop working on equipment with my Dad, so I knew him as a friend.
+"Jack spent a lot of time at my fatherâ€™s shop working on equipment with my Dad, so I knew him as a friend.
 I remember Jack in his Navy stocking hat and work clothes, with his head under a truck hood and cussing up a storm over a missing spark plug or a cracked radiator.
-My Dad would say, ‘Now Jack, calm down.
+My Dad would say, â€˜Now Jack, calm down.
-There’s nothing that can’t be fixed.’
-Our shop was built about 1949 or
+Thereâ€™s nothing that canâ€™t be fixed.â€™ Our shop was built about 1949 or
 50. It had a deep concrete ditch so that anyone could stand up and work under their vehicle, which is why so many came there to work on engines and equipment.
 It was the first shop of its kind in Greenville."

 "Jack loved chili beans and cornbread.
-He’d always ask if the pot was on, meaning the old pressure cooker that I used to cook them in.
-I’d take the whole thing out to the shop with a ladle, and some bowls and they’d eat until they couldn’t eat any more.
+Heâ€™d always ask if the pot was on, meaning the old pressure cooker that I used to cook them in.
+Iâ€™d take the whole thing out to the shop with a ladle, and some bowls and theyâ€™d eat until they couldnâ€™t eat any more.
 One time I released the pressure cooker lid before it was empty of steam and it blew the lid off.
 The lid hit the ceiling and the chili beans went everywhere.
 They made jokes about those beans for months."